bhattlab/phanta/README.md

 ### Calculate Viral Lifestyle Statistics

 `post_pipeline_scripts/calculate_lifestyle_stats/lifestyle_stats.R` is an R script that can be used to calculate overall statistics about the lifestyles of the viruses present in each sample (e.g., abundance ratio of temperate to virulent phages).
 Calculations are based on per-species lifestyle predictions that were made using the tool BACPHLIP, for the default database described in the preprint.
-These per-species predictions are provided with the default database at `/database/species_name_to_vir_score.txt`.
+These per-species predictions are provided with our database at `/database/species_name_to_vir_score.txt`.

 The necessary command-line arguments to the R script are, in order: